 UK animal research regulation

-Central to the Animals (Scientific Procedures) Act 1986 is a cost-benefit assessment which must be applied before any research project involving animals can go ahead.
+Central to the Animals (Scientific Procedures) Act 1986 is a harm-benefit assessment which must be applied before any research project involving animals can go ahead.
 Thus the costs, in terms of potential animal suffering, must be weighed against the potential benefits of the research.
-Draft guidance on the operation of ASPA was published on 29 January 2013.
+Animals must not be used if a non-animal alternative is available that can give equivalent data.
+Guidance on the operation of ASPA is constantly being updated, most recently in March 2020.

-The draft guidance explains what amended ASPA requires and provides detailed guidance to holders of establishment licences, project licences and personal licences and new licence applicants.
-It also provides guidance on severity classification and humane killing.
+The guidance explains what ASPA requires and provides detailed directions to holders of the various licenses required to undertake research using animals as well as new licence applicants.
+It also provides guidance on how experiments should be classified in terms of their severity and advises on methods of humane methods of killing.

 Three separate types of licence are required for animal research or testing.
 The Act says that animal procedures can only: